Naval Air Station Sigonella: Operation Hot Rock

 In late 1985, work crews belonging to NMCB 133 were repairing and installing sidewalks in the housing area at NAS I when they uncovered a small stockpile of Luftwaffe antiaircraft ammunition.
 The stockpile had belonged to an antiaircraft position that had been buried during raids in the Allied invasion of 1943.

 On April 1, 2004, the Defense Logistics Agency (DLA) opened Defense Depot Sigonella Italy on NAS II to serve as a supply base for the Mediterranean.
 DLA also provides fuel and property disposal from NAS II.

 NAS Sigonella during flooding in December 2005.

 Sigonella suffered its second major flood mid December 2005.
 Over 400 service members and families evacuated.
 In 2006, a newly installed protective berm prevented a nearly second consecutive year of flooding.

 When NATO took military intervention in Libya in 2011, NAS Sigonella played an important role in US Operation Odyssey Dawn because of its short distance to the country.
 As Libya remained unstable in 2013, a Special Purpose Marine Air Ground Task Force–Crisis Response unit was formed and an element of this was moved to the base to be within V-22 range of Libya.

 In 2019, an investigation by Sigonella's Naval Criminal Investigative Service (NCIS) office and the local Carabinieri led to the arrest of 18 individuals suspected of stealing over 100000 liter of JP-5 jet fuel.
 According to the investigators, the criminal operation, which involved the siphoning of jet fuel from a pipeline connecting Augusta Bay with NAS Sigonella, had been ongoing for almost 3 years and caused approximately 800,000 Euros in damages.

 During the COVID-19 pandemic in Italy, most of the base including recreational facilities, daycare programs, and the school were shut down to slow the spread of the COVID-19 Coronavirus.

+Denial of U.S. base access during the Iran war

+On 31 March 2026, Italy denied the United States Air Force the use of the Sigonella base for operations related to the war in Iran, with the government stating that any use of Italian bases must comply with the Constitution and international law, and emphasizing national sovereignty over military installations.